-- i.
-There is a First Aid Kit located by the handwashing sink in the Physiological Suite where research activity would take place. - ii.
-If any user becomes seriously ill or injured during activities, call Security at 514-848-3717 or x3717. - iii.
-In cases of medical emergencies, the Concordia Policy on Injury/Near-miss Reporting and Investigation should be followed (see VPS-42).
-An Injury/Nearmiss report can be found with Environmental Health & Safety.
+- There is a First Aid Kit located by the main entrance of the Physiological Suite (PC \$1.167) and a handwashing sink (PC \$1.169). - If any user becomes seriously ill or injured during activities, call Security at 514-848-3717 or x3717. - In cases of medical emergencies, the Concordia Policy on Injury/Near-miss Reporting and Investigation should be followed (see VPS-42).
+An Injury/Near-miss report can be found with Environmental Health & Safety.